+Performance Acceptable Outcomes

+Section 1 bject to requirements and assessable

+opment abject to requirements and accessable

+Built Form

-Table 6.3-Accepted development subject to requirements and assessable development Performance Outcomes Acceptable Outcomes Section Section 1 For accepted development subject to requirements and assessable development Built PO1 scale and height of buildings and ctures is consistent with the AO1.1 Building height does not exceed 11r And exis ting built form of the town centre.
+ale and height of buildings and AO1.1 Building height does not exceed 11m.

+res is consistent with the And

+existing g built form of the town centre.
 AO1.2 AO1.2 Site cover does not exceed 80%.

+Siting

-Siting J PO2 Build (a) (b) dings and structures are sited to: Complement the predominant character of the area; Create a vibrant town centre street frontage not dominated by car parking; Protect the amenity of AO2.1 Buildings and structures are built up to the primary street frontage.
+PO2 Buildin (a) C (b) C (c) F (d) E gs and structures are sited to: Complement the predominant character of the area; Create a vibrant town centre treet frontage not dominated by ear parking; Protect the amenity of residential ises in surrounding zones.
+Ensure that internal car parking areas are capable of surveillance from dwellings located on site; AO2.1 Buildings and structures are built up to the primary street frontage.
 And AO2.2 Buildings and structures are built to the side and rear boundaries unless AO2.3 is applicable.
-Or (0) residential uses in surrounding zones.
-AO2.3 Where the adjoining premises is in the Low Density Residential Zone, (d) Ensure that internal car parking areas are capable of surveillance from dwellings located on site; Medium Density Residential Zone of Township Zones, new development provides the following: (a) A 3m setback to the common boundary; (b) A 2m wide landscape strip within the setback area to the standard set out in the Landscaping Planning Scheme Policy; (c) A solid 1.8m fence that is 1000 impervious fence along the common boundary.
-And AO2.4 On-site car parking areas are locate behind the building.
-Or AO2.5 Where car parking areas are provided on the street frontage, a continuous landscaped strip (excluding access/egress points) is to be provided to the standard specified in the
+Or AO2.3 Where the adjoining premises is in the Low Density Residential Zone, Medium Density Residential Zone or Township Zones, new development provides the following: (a) A 3m setback to the common boundary; (b) A 2m wide landscape strip within the setback area to the standard set out in the Landscaping Planning Scheme Policy; (c) A solid 1.8m fence that is 100% impervious fence along the common boundary.
+And AO2.4 On-site car parking areas are located behind the building.
+Or AO2.5 Where car parking areas are provided on the street frontage, a continuous landscaped strip (excluding access/egress points) is to be provided to the standard specified in the Landscaping Planning Scheme Policy.
+Note: The creation of common driveways and/or parking areas to achieve this outcome will be supported.
+And AO2.6 Awnings provide pedestrian shelter, consistent with the character of the Centre, and: (a) includes under awning lighting (b) protects the normal flow of pedestrians (c) is continuous across the frontage/s of a site (d) aligns to provide continuity with shelter